 06 of 07

 Spiced rum is a flavored rum that is a category unto itself.
 Though the spice blends vary from brand to brand, you will know a spiced rum when you smell it.

-Some drinkers really enjoy spiced rum, others do not.
-If you have any issues with acid reflux or similar digestive issues, it is probably best to avoid these as they can cause further irritations.
+Some drinkers really enjoy spiced rum and others do not.
+If you have any issues with heartburn issues, acid reflux, or similar digestive issues, it is probably best to avoid these as they can really irritate the condition.

-Nutmeg, cinnamon, vanilla, clove, cardamom, peppercorns, anise, allspice, and orange peels are among the ingredients used in spiced rum.
-It is a... nice way to get an interesting flavor into drinks and spiced rums are featured in a number of popular cocktails, including the famous cable car.
+Nutmeg, cinnamon, vanilla, clove, cardamom, peppercorns, anise, allspice, and orange peels are among the ingredients used... in spiced rum.
+It is a nice way to get an interesting flavor into drinks and spiced rums are featured in a number of popular cocktails, including the famous cable car.

 - Admiral Nelson - US

 - Kilo Kai

 - Montecristo - Guatemala